 Qualities: Hot, sharp, light, oily, and liquid.

 Time of Day: 10 a.m. – 2 p.m. and 10 p.m. – 2 a.m.
-This means that you want to focus this time of day with activities that pacify Pitta.
+This means you want to focus this time of day on activities that pacify Pitta.
 See tips to balance Pitta below.

 Season: Late Spring through Summer.
 You should focus on a diet and lifestyle that pacifies Pitta during this season, even if you’re predominant Dosha isn’t Pitta.

 Body Type: People with predominant Pitta Dosha tend to be of medium, muscular build, strong, and naturally athletic.
 They typically experience strong digestion, steady energy, and good circulation.

 In the Mind: Driven, ambitious, focused, strong-willed, confident, courageous, and intelligent are words that can be used to describe someone with a predominant Pitta Dosha.
 They enjoy gaining knowledge and experience, and have an aptitude for self-study and growth.

 Pitta Out of Balance: When Pitta is out of balance in the body, it can show up as inflammation, infection, skin irritation and breakouts, fever, bleeding, loose stool, and burning sensations.
 Feelings of anger, jealousy, hyper-competitiveness, and narcissism can manifest in the mind with increased Pitta.

 Tips to Balance Pitta:

 - Eat cooling foods such as cucumber, cilantro, coconut, pomegranate, and bitter greens.

 - Use herbal formulas that include cooling herbs such as Aloe, Dandelion, Lavender, Passionflower, and Saffron.